fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 ## Signatures

 In Fluree, you can sign both queries and transactions.
 The signature proves that the issuer of a given query or transaction has access to the private key associated with the signature.
-See [Public and Private Keys](/docs/identity/public-private-keys) for a primer on public-private key cryptography.

-Fluree signatures comply to [RFC 6979](https://tools.ietf.org/html/rfc6979) standards.

 ### `fdb-open-api`
-For both queries and transactions, a signature is not required if the option `fdb-open-api` is set to true (default [config option](/docs/getting-started/installation#config-options) for the downloaded version of Fluree).
+For both queries and transactions, a signature is not required if the option `fdb-open-api` is set to true (default [config option](/docs/getting-started/fluree-anywhere#config-options) for the downloaded version of Fluree).
 In fact, the signature in signed query will be ignored if `fdb-open-api` is set to true.

 In the case of transactions, if you send a transaction to `/transact` or to `/graphql`, the transaction will be signed with a default private key.